-Hi, I’m Ian and I work as an associate professor in chemistry.
+Hi, I’m Ian and I am a Professor in chemistry.
 I’m the enterprise, partnerships and innovation lead for the Faculty of Science and Engineering at Swansea University.

-What does an associate professor in chemistry and an enterprise, partnerships and innovation lead do?
+What does a professor in chemistry and an enterprise, partnerships and innovation lead do?

 As well as teaching students at Swansea University, I also try and figure out how to meet net zero targets and mitigate climate change.
 In recent years, this has involved working on buildings that generate their own power and use any excess power to do useful things such as powering electric transport.

 How does your work affect the world around us?